Udayendu/ansible-community-day-workshop-2023/README.md

   > $ docker build --no-cache=true -f <file_name>.dockerfile -t <docker_registry>/alpinedevops:latest

+- To login to the hub.docker.com, use the below command:

+  > $ docker login

 - To push the docker image, use the below command:

-  > $ docker login
   > $ docker push <docker_registry>/alpinedevops:latest